tezos-community-profiles/contracts/README.md

 This repo contains the smart contract(s) for the Tezos Community Profiles project.

+**WIP**

 ## Views

-You can use TCP Profiles from other contracts by using the `get_profile` view.
+You can get TCP Profile data from other contracts by using out views.

+WIP

 ## Develop